rhysd/tui-textarea/CONTRIBUTING.md

 For reporting a bug, please make sure your report includes the following points.

 - How to reproduce it
-  - What text the textarea contained as pre-condition
+  - What text did the textarea contain as pre-condition?
-  - What operations you did
+  - What operations did you input?
-  - What was the expected behavior
+  - What was the expected behavior?
-  - What was the actual behavior
+  - What was the actual behavior?
 - Environment
   - Your terminal
-  - Rust version
+  - Rust compiler version
   - `ratatui` or `tui` crate version
   - Enabled features of `tui-textarea` crate